 A number of complaints about wind farms received by the Office include references to health impacts as a result of wind farm operations.
 Health conditions cited in complaints include sleep disturbance, headaches, ear-aches, ‘pounding’ in the ears, tinnitus, tachycardia, high blood pressure, sight impairment, diabetes, chest-tightening, nausea and general fatigue.
 The complaints generally state that such conditions are caused by audible noise and low frequency noise, including infrasound, along with vibration sensations attributable to the operation of nearby turbines.
 In some cases, complaints have stated that some health conditions are persisting even when the turbines are not operating.

-Further, in 2018, only eight complaints about operating wind farms were received.
+Further, in 2019, only five complaints about operating wind farms were received.
 The clear majority of complaints received have been about proposed wind farms.
 On the basis that a wind farm has to be built and operating before it could possibly cause a physiological health effect, the potential cohort of potential physiological health complaints is very small.

 It is possible that stated health conditions that exist may be as a result of other known causes not related to the wind farm’s operations.
 Of material concern is the potential situation whereby a resident may fail to seek and obtain appropriate medical advice and treatment for a treatable health condition, due to the possibly incorrect assumption that an operating wind farm is the perceived cause of the condition.
 For example, if a resident is experiencing sleep difficulties, they may be advised by their general practitioner (GP) to consult a sleep specialist for a proper diagnosis of the root cause and advice on treatment to remedy the condition.
 If the GP’s advice is not followed, the cause of the condition may persist unnecessarily.